shellieD/Blast-Off/README.md

 ![Highlighted Word Screenshot - Bug](assets/docs/readme-images/bug.png)

 I deliberated over whether it should remain as a liveable bug as I didn't have a huge amount of time to look into ways to fix this.
-I have instead applied a work-around which sets the font-size to the hidden-letters to 0px.
-Whilst this may not be the best way around the issue, it did resolve it and now the word cannot be seen by inadvertently highlighting over it in any browsers.
+I have instead applied a work-around which sets the font-size of the hidden-letters to 0px.
+Whilst this may not be the best way around the issue, it has resolve it and now the word cannot be seen by inadvertently highlighting over it in any browsers.

 #### Known Issues / Unresolved Bugs

 * One difficulty I found was trying to make the game fully responsive on smaller screen-widths.
 This was mainly due to some of the words being very long, or being long double words.
 For example, 'centrifugal force' would push itself out of the container and off the screen due to the length of the word, meaning some letters could not be seen.
 Unfortunately I was unaware of this until the end of the build and have not had sufficient time to fix this issue properly.
 Adding an 'if statement' to the setRandomWord function to change the styling if the word is longer than 12 letters would be a good fix.
 However for the time being I have simply added a flex-flow: wrap; styling property to the wordArea for screen sizes 375px and smaller so any letters that would have been pushed off the screen now fall onto a line below.
 All letters can now be seen, however a long single word would be split over two lines rather than one.
-Whilst this is not a perfect fix, I think it is better to see the whole word, even is spread over two lines than for it to disappear off the edge of the screen.
+Whilst this is not a perfect fix, I think it is better to see the whole word, even if spread over two lines than for it to disappear off the edge of the screen.
 The screenshot below demonstrates this issue:-

 <br>